 Park Güell is Gaudí’s greatest triumph in urban planning and shows the sculptor at his most organic.
 Using the Collserola foothills as his canvas, Gaudí designed an architectural park whose structures (houses, fountains, pillars, walkways) often appear to be extensions of nature.
 Columns shoot up like tree trunks, arches are jagged like cave openings, and fountains are guarded by giant lizards with scales fashioned out of mosaic tiles.
 As you leave the monumental area and follow the steep, uphill path, let the sweeping views awaiting you at the top be your motivation.
 As with many Barcelona attractions, it’s wise to buy tickets ahead, since the park allows just 400 visitors per half hour.

-Museu Nacional D’Art de Catalunya
+Wander the Museu Nacional D’Art de Catalunya

 Sure, there are plenty of Baroque and Renaissance masterpieces on display at the Museu Nacional D’Art de Catalunya (National Museum of Catalan Art).
 It’s even home to one of Diego Velázquez’s most famous portraits, San Pablo.
 But what sets this museum apart is the scope of its Romanesque collection, which is one of the most exhaustive in the world and chronicles the pre-Gothic beginnings of religious art in Catalonia.
 Be sure to seek out the biblical fresco titled Apse of Sant Climent de Taüll, the crown jewel of the collection.